 A few insights to highlight here:

-- No matter how elegant your theory is if unbiased experimental results don’t agree with your theory, you better change your theory.
+- If unbiased experimental results don’t agree with your theory, no matter how elegant the theory is, better change the theory.
 Unfortunately most people try to change the experiment.

-- If you want to know the truth you have to put in the effort.
+- You have to put in the effort to know the truth.
 Don’t just argue.

 Here is a slight modification to the puzzle but provides a lot of intuition.
 What if there are 100 doors instead of 3.
 The rest of the problem stays the same – One car and 99 goats.
 What are the odds of you selecting a car in your first pick?
 1 in 100 or 1%.
 That means there is a 99% chance that the car is behind one of the 99 doors that you did not pick.
 This point is key and very important to absorb.
 Please take a minute and think through.
 Now the host reveals 98 of the goats leaving one door unopened and offers the choice to switch.
 Should you stay with your initial 1% probability pick or switch to 99% probability pick?
 Revealing 98 goats can be thought of as the host letting you choose all the 99 doors at once.
 Holy Batman!
 You get it now.
 I can tell.
 Hope so.